An Imperial medical school in Singapore

 A guide to the Lee Kong Chian School of Medicine, containing an overview of the new school, can be accessed below.

-The first students – the majority of whom will be Singaporean – will be admitted to the school in August 2013.
 In time annual recruitment will rise to 150 new students and, at full capacity, there will be over 750 students studying on the five-year undergraduate medicine course.